peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  binary floating-point numbers.
 * `EFloat RoundToExponent​(int exponentSmall,
                EContext ctx)`<br>
- Returns a binary float with the same value as this object but rounded to a new exponent if necessary.
+ Returns a binary floating-point number with the same value as this object but rounded to a new exponent if necessary.
 * `EFloat RoundToExponent​(EInteger exponent,
                EContext ctx)`<br>
- Returns a binary float with the same value as this object but rounded to a new exponent if necessary.
+ Returns a binary floating-point number with the same value as this object but rounded to a new exponent if necessary.
 * `EFloat RoundToExponentExact​(int exponentSmall,
                     EContext ctx)`<br>
- Returns a binary float with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
+ Returns a binary floating-point number with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
 * `EFloat RoundToExponentExact​(EInteger exponent,
                     EContext ctx)`<br>
- Returns a binary float with the same value as this object but rounded to the given exponent, and signals an inexact flag if the result would be inexact.
+ Returns a binary floating-point number with the same value as this object but rounded to the given exponent, and signals an inexact flag if the result would be inexact.
 * `EFloat RoundToExponentExact​(EInteger exponent,
                     ERounding rounding)`<br>
  Returns a binary number with the same value as this object but rounded to the given exponent.
 * `EFloat RoundToIntegerExact​(EContext ctx)`<br>
- Returns a binary float with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+ Returns a binary floating-point number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
 * `EFloat RoundToIntegerNoRoundedFlag​(EContext ctx) FlagInexact FlagRounded`<br>
- Returns a binary float with the same value as this object but rounded to an integer, without adding the FlagInexact or FlagRounded flags.
+ Returns a binary floating-point number with the same value as this object but rounded to an integer, without adding the FlagInexact or FlagRounded flags.
 * `EFloat RoundToIntegralExact​(EContext ctx)`<br>
  Deprecated.
 Renamed to RoundToIntegerExact.